grpnpraveen/CommandPrompt_anywhere/README.md

 just open commandpromptanywhere.reg with admin permission then accept all the requests.

-then test it by right cllicking the cmd_here
+then test it by right clicking the cmd_here